In a perfect world, contractors could select just one construction software product from one vendor to run all aspects of their business:

 - Business processes: To successfully implement any software solution, contractors need to review current business processes and align them to work with a new system.
 This is especially critical with an integrated system because the implementation generally requires more resources than a best-of-breed solution.

-- Usability: Rather than selecting a software product based only on features, functions or integration capabilities, contractors must consider how easy and efficient the product will be to use.
-Unless end-users buy in to the product, the solution has little chance for success.
+- Usability: Rather than selecting a software product based only on features, functions, or integration capabilities, contractors must consider how easy and efficient the product will be to use.
+Unless end-users buy into the product, the solution has little chance of success.

 *Published in Construction Executive